 Covering the wart with strong, waterproof tape may help it to clear up.
 It can also stop the wart from spreading.

 A common method of treating warts involves applying a liquid or gel containing salicylic acid or lactic acid (wart paint) to the wart.

 You can buy wart liquid or gel at your local pharmacy and put them on at home.
-Your GP can give provide a prescription for stronger solutions.
+Your doctor can give you a prescription for stronger solutions.

 To use wart gels or liquids, you need to prepare the wart first:

-- soak the area around the wart in warm water for 5-10 minutes (having a shower makes this easy)
+- soak the area around the wart in warm water for 5 to 10 minutes (having a shower makes this easy)